opentext-idol/idol-oem-tutorials/tutorials/keyview_filter/programming_c.md

 }
 ```

-> **Source Code Detection:** KeyView can also provide detection of source code, attempting to identify the programming language that it is written in.
+> **Source Code Detection:** KeyView can also detect source code, attempting to identify the programming language that it is written in.
 You can learn more in [Source Code Identification](https://www.microfocus.com/documentation/idol/IDOL_12_13/KeyviewFilterSDK_12.13_Documentation/Guides/html/c-programming/index.html#Shared/_KV_Code_Identification.htm).

 ### Using file format information

 The [ADDOCINFO class](https://www.microfocus.com/documentation/idol/IDOL_12_13/KeyviewFilterSDK_12.13_Documentation/Guides/html/c-programming/index.html#C/filtering_structures/ADDOCINFO.htm) contains the information KeyView was able to determine about the file: its format and version, the class of document it belongs to, and additional attributes such as encryption.
-This information can be used by your application to call handle files differently.
+Your application can use this information to handle files differently.
 For example:

 ```c
 //Only enable OCR for PDFs